railem/replayChart/readme.md

 - added replay time display
 - moved legend into the chart on overlay mode
 - added label showing the time spend pressing acceleration & brake in percent
+- added custom theme for a clean for a look